How Are You Smart?

 Different intelligences, life requirements and environments also support the idea of diverse learning styles.
-Therefore, the acceptance of multiple intelligences presents a legitimate challenge to established traditional educational models.
-If you accept the idea that a person can combine a unique array of specific intelligences, or abilities, you would also need to accept that there is a place for a wide variety of learning approaches to enable each individual to realize his or her potential.
-In my view diversity in learning styles requires taking into account the specialness of each individual.
+Therefore, the acceptance of multiple intelligences also presents a significant challenge to established traditional educational models.
+If you accept the idea that a person can combine a unique array of specific intelligences, or abilities, you would need to accept that there is a need for a wide variety of learning approaches to enable an individual to realize his or her potential.
+My point is that diversity in learning styles requires taking into account the specialness of each individual.

 It can be argued that MI theory now has growing acceptance because it mixes well with the current self-esteem movement.
 If Ann doesn’t do very well in algebra but can play the piano beautifully, she is as intelligent as Mary who gets straight A's in math.
 The theory may seem to support the egalitarian view that no one is superior to anyone else in terms of being smarter…just different.
 Implementation of the theory may require much time and be expensive.
 For instance, a typical project to teach about the ocean might ask the learner to write about sea life (linguistic intelligence), draw a sea creature (spatial intelligence), role play a sea creature (bodily-kinesthetic intelligence), use a Venn diagram to compare and contrast ships (logical intelligence), produce sounds by tapping glasses containing different amounts of water (musical), or work with a group to design a ship (interpersonal intelligence).
 One of the difficulties with accepting the theory of multiple intelligences is that each type of intelligence may be difficult to assess one way or the other and some specific types of intelligence, such as experiential, existential, intuitive or emotional are hard to measure.

 In an interview with Stedman Graham, a leading author and figure in promoting pathways to success, I realized that Stedman is one who has not allowed the challenges of his past circumstances to dictate his future.
 His position in our conversation was that one should “…live out of your imagination and not your history.”
 He told me about a Gallup survey revealing that about 25% of Americans feel they are victims of circumstance.
-The California Dream Act, recent legislation taking center stage as a pathway to education for immigrants, is an example of an effort to address this situation.
-Graham’s primary theme is that you can make success happen by finding your motivation and willingly linking it to your specific intelligence.
-He is eloquent when talking about the importance of using the formidable tool set you are born with to help you achieve what you desire.
+The California Dream Act is recent legislation taking center stage as a pathway to education for immigrants and is an example of an effort to address this situation.
+Graham’s primary theme is that you can make success happen by finding your motivation and linking it to your specific intelligence.
+He is eloquent about using the formidable tool set you are born with to help you achieve what you desire.

-Many key theorists are also supportive of Graham's assertion that reinforces the theme that motivation and the search for self-actualization offer the pathway to success in careers and in life.
-You can learn much from the foundational works of Abraham Maslow, Edward De Bono, Howard Gardner, Robert and Judith Wright, Carl Rogers, Stedman Graham and others who have taught me by helping me to understand that positive thinking and the will and desire for personal transformation are the essential elements for planning and achieving ones successful future.
+Many key theorists reinforce the theme that motivation and the search for self-actualization offer the pathway to success in careers and in life.
+You can learn much from appllying your own critical thinking to the foundational works of Abraham Maslow, Edward De Bono, Howard Gardner, Robert and Judith Wright, Carl Rogers and others who have taught me by helping me to understand that positive thinking and the will and desire for personal transformation are the essential elements for planning and achieving ones successful future.

-Neurolinguistic Programing (NLP) arose out of studies examining how verbal and non-verbal language can affect your nervous system and the way you feel.
-The theoretical framework was founded by UC Santa Cruz Linguistics Professor, Dr. John Grinder,and Gestalt therapist and student Richard Bandler in the 1970′s at the University of California, Santa Cruz.
-Its premise is that we can control our nervous system so that our responses and actions, though seemingly “natural responses,” are actually programmed by our behavior and our thinking.
+Neurolinguistic Programing (NLP) arose out studies of how verbal and non-verbal language can affect your nervous system and the way you feel.
+The premise of NLP is that we can control our nervous system so that our responses and actions, though seemingly “natural responses,”, are actually programmed by our behavior and our thinking.
 We can intentionally program ourselves because we each experience the world subjectively and are able to create our own representations of our own unique experiences.
 My belief is that self-talk, positive psychology and a “glass half full” approach is healthy and foundational to enabling those with motivation to achieve success.

-Dr. Robert (Bob) Wright is CEO of the Wright Graduate University and a leader in articulating the importance of transformational leadership and coaching.
-He is a primary proponent of positive psychology and Dr. Judith Wright., Chief Academic Officer of the university has globalized the position that positive thinking can help overcome soft addictions and is a blueprint to achieve personal transformation(Wright, 2013).
-They are leading proponants of the importance of searching for, "How are you smart.?
+Dr. Robert (Bob) Wright, is CEO of the Wright Graduate University and a leader in articulating the importance of transformational leadership and coaching.
+He is a primary proponent of positive psychology and Dr. Judith Wright, Chief Academic Officer of the university has globalized the position that positive thinking can help overcome soft addictions and is a blueprint to achieve personal transformation(Wright, 2013).

 What needs to change and what needs to remain the same?

-Dr. Bernard Luskin is President Emeritus of The Society for Media Psychology and Technology, Division 46 of the American Psychological Association.
-Bernie Luskin has been CEO of eight colleges and universities, Chairman of the Board of the American Association of Community Colleges and CEO of divisions of Fortune 500 companies, including Philips Interactive Media and Jones Education Networks.
-He is a licensed Marriage and Family Therapist and School Psychologist.
-Dr. Luskin is presently Chancellor, Ventura County Community College District.
-Contact: BernieLuskin@gmail.com.
+Dr. Bernard Luskin has served as Chancellor, President and CEO of eight colleges and universities.
+He is President-Emeritus of The Society for Media Psychology and Technology, Division 46 of the American Psychological Association, and Professor, Applied Psychology at the Wright Graduate University.
+Bernie Luskin has been Chairman of the Board of the American Association of Community Colleges and CEO of divisions of Fortune 500 companies, including Philips Interactive Media and Jones Education Networks.
+He is a Fellow of the American Psychological Association, licensed Marriage and Family Therapist and School Psychologist.
+BernieLuskin@gmail.com.

-Contributors: Thanks to Dr. Toni Luskin, Ms. Susana Bojorquez, and Ms. Andrea Rambo for their help in preparing and posting this article.
+Contributors: Thanks to Dr. Toni Luskin, and Ms. Andrea Rambo for their help in preparing and posting this article.